withfig/challenge-fullstack/README.md

     - The string will be a basic bash command where the first token is the name of a CLI tool.
       You don't need to worry about command substitution, file redirection, pipes, boolean operators, or really any shell constructs besides single and double quoted strings.
+    - Assume that all arguments are mandatory.
+Arguments like `git push` take two [optional arguments](https://fig.io/docs/reference/arg#isoptional), but unless you are doing the challenge implementation of the parser at the bottom, just  disregard the `isOptional: true` and treat these arguments as mandatory.

     See the example inputs section below for the specific cases you should support.